How to Program Hearing Aids: Things You Never Knew

 - Connect the hardware interface with your computer containing the software.
 Also, attach your hardware interface with your hearing aids with cables.
 Be careful while connecting the cables with your hearing aid as they are quite small.

-- Programming your hearing aid with the software is a kind of gray practice.
-However, try not to mess up the whole setting.
-It may annoy your audiologist.
+- Programming your hearing aid with the software can be difficult.
+However, do your best not to change the whole setting.

 - Download the previous setting from your hearing aids.
 This way, you won’t need to have your audiogram.
 Save each “Setting” carefully so you can get earlier settings at any time.